 Getting out in the real world is an important component of the innovation that USF students can expect to experience.
 Our students pursue internships at top companies:

 Service learning works

 Service learning allows students to apply what they know to benefit the community and at the same time gain practical experience.
-Many of our required courses have a service learning component.
+Many of our required courses have a service-learning component.

 We also look for service opportunities with groups like the Franciscan Sisters.
 Six of our students worked over a semester for upper division course credit on a portal application for the retirement community that is run by the Franciscan Sisters.
-They had the responsibility for implementing database, web access, logon interfaces and legacy applications.
+They had the responsibility for implementing the database, web access, login interfaces and legacy applications.
 With the completion of the project, this portal is now used by some 1,300 people.
-This is a most unique college experience.
+This is a unique college experience.
 Our students used the skills and theory they had learned in class on a “real world” scale.
 They had the satisfaction of helping out a charitable institution.
-And, they had a most unique project to put on their resumes.
+And, they had a unique project to put on their resumes.

 Just for High School Seniors

 Not sure if Computer Science is right for you?
 We’ll give you a taste of the Computer Science curriculum and college life.

 High school seniors may take either or both of these college courses on campus: